amdeb/amdeb-amazon/README.md

 Amdeb Amazon Integration
 ============

+**This project is under heavy development and is not stable for production use.
+Contributions are very welcome.**

 This is an Odoo module that integrates Odoo with Amazon Marketplace Web Service (MWS).
-It supports the following functions:
+It plans to implement the following functions:

 * Product Synchronization
     - Upload newly created product data
-    - Upload product data update: price, quantity, images, keywords etc
+    - Upload product data update: price, quantity, images, and inventory.
     - Upload product deletion
 * Order Synchronization
     - Download newly created order data